drghirlanda/alex/Manual.md

 squares?
 This information is contained in the Stimuli.csv file, which might look like this:

+- Stimuli.csv:

         Name Type   Parameters Color       XOffset YOffset
         R    square 50         red         0       0
         W    square 50         white       0       0
         P    square 50         255,128,128 0       0

 The fields should be fairly intuitive, but here is what they mean in
 detail:

-- Name: An arbitrary label for the stimulus, so that it can be referenced in Phases.csv.
-It can be anything that does not contain the characters " (double quote), + (plus sign), * (star), : (colon), and , (comma).
+- **Name**: An arbitrary label for the stimulus, so that it can be referenced in Phases.csv.
+It can be anything that does not contain the characters " (double quote), + (plus), * (star), : (colon), and , (comma).
 These characters are reserved for special operations, see below.

-- Type: This can be square, circle, image, or sound.
+- **Type**: This can be square, circle, image, or sound.

-- Parameters: The meaning of parameters varies according to the stimulus type:
+- **Parameters**: The meaning of parameters varies according to the stimulus type:

   - square: side in pixels